AFRAM, Baltimore's African American festival returns August 10-11, 2019

 Every summer, people from all over the country travel to Baltimore to experience the African American Festival, one of the largest FREE cultural festivals on the East Coast.
 Since its inception, the African American Festival has showcased local, aspiring and award winning national artists.
 The event welcomes all ages and offers visitors a wide range of activities, from entertainment to educational opportunities.
-The Baltimore AFRAM Festival is presented by Mayor Catherine E. Pugh and the City of Baltimore with the support of the advisory board and steering committee.

 In recent years the festival has enhanced its visitor experience by including the following must-see attractions throughout the weekend: